pwyde/docker-compose/README.md

 # chmod -R 770 ${DOCKER_DIR}/unifi-controller
 ```

+## Non-Docker or External Application Services
+Traefik v2 can also be used to proxy traffic for non-Docker application services or external devices.
+This is perfoermed by adding a dynamic router rule to the `${DOCKER_DIR}/traefik2/rules` directory using the Traefik [**file provider**](https://doc.traefik.io/traefik/v2.0/providers/file/).

+This repository contains rules for [Pi-hole](https://pi-hole.net/) and [UniFi Cloud Key/UniFi Network Controller](https://unifi-protect.ui.com/cloud-key-gen2).
+Please note that environment variables are not applied to `.toml` files and must be editied before implementation.

 ## License
 All files containing in this repository are licensed under [**The Unlicense**](https://unlicense.org/) license.